ethanf22/code-challenge/readme.md

-## Gosolid Coding Challenge
+## Coding Challenge

-This site is a completion of the Gosolid coding challenge.
+This site is a completion of a coding challenge.

 Of note, the site displays a list of employees, their boss' name, and the distance from the CEO.